Valentinian I: Reputation

 This story is known only from Socrates, and there is no trace of any edict by any emperor allowing polygamy.
-Valentinian I may have divorced Severa according to Roman Law, which allowed for divorce (see Women in ancient Rome).
+Valentinian I and Severa may have divorced, a course permitted by Roman law (see marriage in ancient Rome).
 However, since divorce was not acknowledged by Christians, Socrates contemptuously describes him as a bigamist.
 It is also possible that Socrates attempted to accuse Justina, who was an Arian, of fornication, a common aspersion against other cults.
 According to John Malalas, the Chronicon Paschale, and John of Nikiu, the empress Severa was banished by Valentinian I for conducting an illegal transaction, before he consorted with Justina.
-Barnes believes this story to be an attempt to justify the divorce of Valentinian I without accusing the emperor.
+Barnes believes this story to be an attempt to justify the divorce of Valentinian I without accusing the Emperor.

+The historian Michael Grant, while noting Valentinian's unpleasant personality and bad choice of subordinates, nevertheless calls him "the last really impressive Emperor Rome ever had", and summarizes his career thus:

+Appearance

+The coin portraits of Valentinian and Valens are of dubious quality, showing "heavy" faces rendered with "no animation, and little consistency".
+A more flattering physical description of Valentinian is given by Ammianus (XXX.9.6), who praises the emperor's "strong and muscular body, his brilliant complexion, his grey eyes, with a gaze that was always sidelong and stern, his fine stature, and his regular features".